wearegenuine/gnorm/app/templates/_README.md

 * `.jshintrc`: The configuration file that dictates syntactical rules for JS linting.
 These should be followed closely.
 * `.jsbeautifyrc`: The configuration file that can be used with Sublime Text's [HTML-CSS-JS Prettify](https://packagecontrol.io/packages/HTML-CSS-JS%20Prettify) and Atom's [atom-beautify](https://atom.io/packages/atom-beautify) plugins.
 Allows you to format your HTML, CSS, JavaScript, and JSON code.
 These plugins look for a `.jsbeautifyrc` file in the same directory as the source file you're prettifying (or any directory above if it doesn't exist, or in your home folder if everything else fails) and uses those options along the default ones.
 * `.scss-lint.yml`: The configuration file for "linting" Sass/SCSS files.
 Not currently enforced during build-time, but can be used with Sublime Text's [SublimeLinter](http://sublimelinter.readthedocs.org/en/latest/) plugin along with [Sublime​Linter-contrib-scss-lint](https://packagecontrol.io/packages/SublimeLinter-contrib-scss-lint), or Atom's [atom-lint](https://atom.io/packages/atom-lint) and [linter-scss-lint](https://atom.io/packages/linter-scss-lint) (among others).
-* `Gemfile`: The package file that contains the project's gem dependencies.
-These are installed when you run `bundle install`.
 * `gulpfile.js`: This references all of the tasks in `gulp/tasks/`.
 Tasks are broken apart for organizational purposes and referenced from this root file when you run `gulp`.
 * `package.json`: Contains the project's Node dependencies.
 Modules specified in this files are installed into `node_modules` when you run `npm install`.
 * `README.md`: You're reading it.